AA Pension Scheme

 Payment of pensions

-Your pension is payable for your lifetime by monthly instalments in advance and will be paid directly into your bank or building society account.
+Your pension is payable for your lifetime in monthly instalments paid in advance and will be paid directly into your bank or building society account.

 Cash option at retirement